Owen Mulligan

 Owen "Mugsy" Mulligan (born 1981) is an Irish Gaelic footballer who played for the Cookstown Fr.
 Rock's club and for the Tyrone county team.
 He helped Tyrone win the 2003, 2005 and 2008 All-Ireland Finals.

-His talent on the pitch marked him out as one of his generation's bright young stars of football.

 Underage achievements

 At underage level, Mulligan's success is prolific.
 He achieved notable success with Cookstown Father Rock's from Under 12 upwards, collecting county leagues and championships.
 As an Under-18, he reached the All-Ireland final in 1997 and 1998, (which includes two Ulster titles), scoring a goal in the 1998 final, and was part of the Tyrone vocational schools team that won the All-Ireland in 1998, although a broken arm prevented him playing in the final.
 As a pupil at Holy Trinity College, Cookstown, where he was a pupil of former Tyrone Footballing great Peter Canavan, Mulligan won the Tyrone, Ulster and All-Ireland Championships also in 1998.